 Hudson Senior Center

 Courville at Manchester

 155 South Mast Rd.

 Mondays and Wednesdays: 10-11:00am

 RSVP Fixit Corps

-The RSVP Fixit Corps provides minor home maintenance and repair for seniors 60 years or older and disabled citizens in Hillsborough County.
-The work is done by qualified volunteers.
-The client is responsible for materials only, if materials are needed.
-An affordable donation is encouraged as it allows the program to continue offering services to others.
-For more information, contact Dee Martin at (603) 668-8010 x6022 or Denise Charest at (603) 598-9421.
+The RSVP Fixit Corps provides minor home maintenance and repair for seniors 60 years or older and disabled citizens living in their own homes in Hillsborough County.
+Qualified volunteers who have experience in the construction trades or general maintenance provide the skills necessary to complete the repairs.
+Clients are responsible for the materials needed to complete the repair; an affordable donation is encouraged to allow the program to continue offering services to others.